xdefago/stats-ci/README.md

 You can find further information and additional examples from this crate's [API documentation](https://docs.rs/stats-ci).

+# Statistics / computations

+* Intervals on the mean use the Student t-distribution up to about 100_000 values, above which the computation switches to the normal distribution.
+* Intervals on proportions and quantiles rely on the Wilson score method which is known to be more statistically stable than the Wald score method that is typically presented in textbooks.
+* The crate uses compensated summation (Kahan summation) to avoid accumulating roundup errors during summation of very large data.

 # Crate features

 The crate has two features: